codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call your friend who stands in a hole?
-Phil.
+Some people say that comedians who tell one too many light bulb jokes soon burn out, but they don't know watt they are talking about.
+They're not that bright.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+Unix Time is defined as the number of seconds that have elapsed since when?
- 1. 23
+ 1. Midnight, July 4, 1980
- 2. 8
+ 2. Midnight, July 4, 1976
- 3. 53
+ 3. Midnight on the creator of Unix&#039;s birthday
- 4. 15
+ 4. Midnight, January 1, 1970

 <details>
   <summary>Answer</summary>
-  23
+  Midnight, January 1, 1970
 </details>